 L’Oréal is removing racially-insensitive phrases like “fair”, “light”, and “whitening” from its skin products according to V Magazine.
 The decision was made in support of social justice and equality.
 L’Oréal posted this message on their Instagram:

-Brands that Might Need to Change Due to Gender Bias
+Brands that Might Need to Change Due to Gender Bias [and Race Bias]

 Last year, Ongig’s CEO Rob Kelly observed that many companies might also need to change their corporate brand name due to masculine bias in a blog last year, Will “Masculine” Companies Need to Change their Name?.